MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 ## Who said that

-As games evolve, the many ways that the user can interact with a game expand, even more so the more "types" of control you support, from Keyboard, Mouse and GamePads.
+As games evolve, the many ways that the user can interact with a game expand, even more so the more "types" of control you support, from Keyboard, Mouse, and GamePads.
 Handling these **Within** your code can become very messy, for example, in our `FuelCellGame.cs` we currently have the following code in our `Update` method:

 ```csharp
 if (currentKeyboardState.IsKeyDown(Keys.Escape) || currentGamePadState.Buttons.Back == ButtonState.Pressed)